schrum2/MM-NEAT/README.txt

 It is inspired by the original NEAT, but also incorporates multiobjective evolution via NSGA-II, and supports several forms of modular neural networks.
 Support for the fitness shaping technique Targeting Unachieved Goals (TUG) is also included.
-Indirect encoding via HyperNEAT is also supported.
-The code was developed by Jacob Schrum (schrum2@southwestern.edu) while at the University of Texas at Austin.
-Dr. Schrum is now a professor at Southwestern University in Georgetown, TX.
+Indirect encoding via HyperNEAT is also supported, as is interactive evolution of several types of interesting artifacts (pictures, sounds, animations).
+The code was originally developed by Jacob Schrum (schrum2@southwestern.edu) while at the University of Texas at Austin, but has since been improved upon by several undergraduate students at Southwestern University in Georgetown, TX, where Dr. Schrum is currently a professor in the department of Math and Computer Science.
 Links to publications and demos further explaining the code are available at the official webpage: